 Fun for everyone

 New for 2018 is the S’more Village.
-Previously guest to enjoy them at the visitors center.
+Previously guests enjoyed them at the visitors center.
 Now they’ve added a few more pits and other warm treats for purchase at the Marot Picnic Shelter.
 They also expanded the Christmas light displays beyond the perennial and cloister gardens, over by the waterfalls.
 The MN Landscape Arboretum has also added a few sculptures by artist Dale Lewis.

 Making Spirits Bright Costs

 The display is included in the price for guests visiting the arboretum.
-It costs $15 to get in the gate for guest 16 and over.
-If you are a member, its free.
+It costs $15 to get in the gate for guests 16 and over.
+If you are a member, it’s free.
 If time allows I’ll be heading back when fresh snow covers the ground.